MaTriXy/blog/source/_posts/2014-01-20-developing-an-android-app-start-to-finish.markdown

 ## IDE

 As I said before, I never used an IDE...until recently.
-At Google I/O 2013 Google announced [Android Studio](http://developer.android.com/sdk/installing/studio.html), a home built Android IDE based off of IntelliJ.
+At Google I/O 2013 Google announced [Android Studio](http://developer.android.com/sdk/installing/studio.html), a home built Android IDE based on IntelliJ.
 It's still in early preview mode, but with the IntelliJ base it's already quite usable.

 I now find myself switching between my trusty text editor and Android Studio about 50% of the time.
 Android Studio makes things very easy, allowing you to easily refactor code and create strings appropriately, but can also lead to sloppy code.